-Experienced as a writer, editor and publisher, James is responsible for the editorial blend of the website in his role as Editor-in-Chief.
+Experienced as a writer, editor and publisher, James was responsible for the original editorial blend of the website in his previous role as Editor-in-Chief.
 Currently based in Bavaria, the Londoner talks notebooks, mojitos and bulletproof fashion below.

 You write about a variety of subjects for amexessentials.com, what most inspires you about those subjects?

 I’m inspired by anyone that does something in a truly original way.
 Today’s connected world is increasingly derivative and imitative, so that it’s rare to find people or brands approaching things in a genuinely different way.

 What kind of details do you look for?